-Turns out we were right! we've grown to millions in revenue and tens of thousands of paid users in three years without any outside funding.
-Our product is used by the savvy engineers at companies like Shopify, Stripe, and Basecamp.
+Turns out we were right!
+We've grown to millions in revenue and tens of thousands of paid users in three years without any outside funding.
+Our product is used by the savvy engineers at companies like Shopify, Stripe, Spotify, and Netflix.

 (Want the latest on how things are going?
 Ben hosts a weekly podcast where he shares regular updates.)

 For the sake of simplicity, imagine shipping a new feature consists of only three steps:

 Today, we need the most help with step three, some help step two, and the least with step one.

 Step one is generally handled by our CEO Ben, who owns the product roadmap.

 Ben will also tend to provide significant guidance (aka "sometimes annoyingly-specific opinions") on the second step.
 This could range from a broad-strokes description to a shaped pitch.